translating-science/rust-smart-fhir/README.md

   For our app, the URL should point to our `/callback` endpoint.
 If you are running the app locally, that URL will be `http://127.0.0.1:8080/callback`.
 Otherwise, you should configure the URL by setting the `FHIR_EXAMPLE_DOMAIN` environment variable.

+##### Provider EHR launch

 When you launch the app through the SMART sandbox launcher, you will need to pick a patient.
 If you do not, the SMART sandbox launcher will display a patient picker as part of the launch flow.
 Note that not all of the patients in the SMART sandbox launcher will have observation data for the codes we request.

+##### Standalone launch

+In addition to the EHR launch flow, we support [standalone](https://build.fhir.org/ig/HL7/smart-app-launch/app-launch.html#launch-app-standalone-launch) launches.

+When you select a `Standalone` launch in the [SMART Sandbox Launcher](https://launch.smarthealthit.org/), it will provide you with a `Server's FHIR Base URL` that we will launch our app against.
+Copy this URL from the SMART Sandbox Launcher site, and navigate to the `/standalone.html` endpoint of your server.
+You will provide this URL as the `URL of EHR endpoint:` in the form on that page.